-Harbour refuges available in Hartlepool, Middlesbrough, North Tyneside, Peterlee and Stockton on Tees
+Harbour refuges are available in Hartlepool, Stockton, Redcar, Northumberland, North Tyneside, Peterlee and Durham

 Imagine a place you could stay with your children, a place where you feel safe, with all the support you need to help you get your life back on track.